 Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

-Microsoft Dynamics CRM offers several programming paradigms designed to give you the flexibility to decide what works best for your needs.
-An early-bound entity data model has been added that includes an "object services" layer that integrates with the stack and exposes entity values as .NET Framework objects.
-You can also use the late-bound scenario.
+Microsoft Dynamics 365 offers several programming models designed to give you the flexibility to decide what works best for your needs.

-The following diagram illustrates the key programmability scenarios for Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update.
+The following diagram illustrates the key programmability scenarios for Microsoft Dynamics 365 (online & on-premises).
+Use the appropriate Microsoft Dynamics 365 programming models for the type of solutions you create.